 The provision of soldiers and supplies required a financially strong government.
 Even before Jefferson assumed office, however, the shortage of specie, and “enormous sums” of paper currency in circulation, had put state finances in a desperate situation.
 Taxes paid in depreciated paper money did little to augment government revenues.
 The blockade of exports by enemy vessels further deepened Virginia’s monetary difficulties.
 Finances became even more dire in the autumn of 1779 after the “most unfavorable Harvest ever known Since the Settlement of this Country.”

-On January 2, 1781, the British fleet landed along the James River southeast of Richmond, and then aimed for the capital.
-Governor Jefferson and the Council of State hastily ordered out the militia, and Jefferson himself spent two days on horseback, personally ensuring the safety of records and supplies.
+On January 2, 1781, a British fleet landed along the James River southeast of Richmond, and the British then aimed for the capital.
+Governor Jefferson and the Council of State hastily ordered out the militia, and Jefferson himself spent two days on horseback, personally seeking to ensure the safety of records and supplies.
 Led by the traitorous Benedict Arnold, British troops marched into Richmond and briefly occupied the city.
 They successfully destroyed extensive military stores before retiring to an encampment near Portsmouth.
-With the enemy ensconced on Virginia soil, Washington ordered the Marquis de Lafayette and 1200 troops to march south to the aid of Virginia.
+With the enemy ensconced on Virginia soil, Washington ordered the Marquis de Lafayette and 1200 Continental troops to march south to the aid of Virginia.
 Lafayette responded to his new command with “Most Ardent Zeal,” and thereby launched his famous friendship with Thomas Jefferson.

 On April 18, 1781, Jefferson received word that fourteen enemy vessels were ascending the James River toward Richmond.
 The Virginia General Assembly was scheduled to meet in Richmond in May, but decided instead to temporarily move the government to Charlottesville.
 On May 15, Jefferson left Richmond to regroup with state legislators in the Piedmont.
 He planned to work with his colleagues for only a few more days.
-His second term as governor was scheduled to end on June 2 and he had no intention of accepting a third term.
+His second term as governor was scheduled to end on June 2, and he had no intention of accepting a third term.
 He advised the legislature that, facing a British invasion, they should appoint a governor with military experience.

 On May 28, the General Assembly held its first session in Charlottesville and agreed to vote for governor on June 2, the date that Jefferson expected to step down.
 When the day arrived, however, the vote was postponed for two days.
 On the morning of June 4, news arrived from Jack Jouett that the British were headed toward Charlottesville, intent on capturing the governor and assemblymen.
 The legislators met briefly, without electing a new governor, and then adjourned to Staunton, Virginia.